tensorflow/hub/docs/tf1_hub_module.md

 signature can be selected by passing its name to the optional `signature=` argument.

 If a signature has multiple inputs, they must be passed as a dict, with the keys defined by the signature.
-Likewise, if a signature has multiple outputs, these can be retrieved as a dict by passing `as_dict=True`, under the keys defined by the signature.
-(The key `"default"` is for the single output returned if `as_dict=False`.)
+Likewise, if a signature has multiple outputs, these can be retrieved as a dict by passing `as_dict=True`, under the keys defined by the signature (the key `"default"` is for the single output returned if `as_dict=False`).
 So the most general form of applying a Module looks like:

 ```python
 outputs = m(dict(apples=x1, oranges=x2), signature="fruit_to_pet", as_dict=True)